ShauryaDev770/Finance-Projects/Stock Time Series Dashboard/README.md

-# 📈 Live Stock Analysis Dashboard
+# 📈 Live Stock Time Series Analysis Dashboard

 A Streamlit-based interactive dashboard for visualising stock price history, returns, and volatility — with an automated data pipeline to keep the CSV up to date.